Personal narrative: Functions

 Narrative is an elementary need of people, according to the "homo narrans" theory, and personal narrative is the "paradigm of human communication," one of the main activities performed on a daily basis.
 Narratives have the power to lend orderliness to unordered experiences, personal narratives reflect social organization and cultural values, and are intertwined with social evaluation of people and their actions.

 At the core of personal narrative is a moral evaluation of self.
 The moral proposition present in all first-person narratives is, "I am a good person," or that the speaker acted wrong, and learned what was right.
 A key aspect of personal storytelling is the narrator must tell the story to persuade the listener that they would have acted similarly; the speaker extends their moral stance to the listener as well.

 The notion that "this happened to me" is the justification of storytelling rights for all personal narrative, defence of one's actions is an integral part of this moral negotiation.
 More than any other topic of personal narrative, one talks more giving evidence of fairness or unfairness, drawing sympathy, approval, exoneration, understanding, or amusement from their audience.

 Even some surface-level badmouthing of self can function as a reassertion of one's merit or value.
-The self-depreciator uses ventrilloquation (using one's voice to an enacted another) to act out or distance the speaking self from the enacted self, thus making a distinction from the self-depreciator from the self that is depreciated.
+The self-deprecator uses ventriloquation (using one's voice to an enacted another) to act out or distance the speaking self from the enacted self, thus making a distinction from the self-deprecator from the self that is deprecated.

 Personal narratives aren't static.
 Tellers change their stories for each listener, and as their relationship with that listener changes, tellers change their stories as their values change and as their understanding of their past changes.